taketwo/llm-ollama/README.md

 See the referenced page for the complete list with descriptions and default values.

+Additionally, the `-o json_object 1` option can be used to force the model to reply with a valid JSON object.
+Note that your prompt must mention JSON for this to work.

 ## Development

 To set up this plugin locally, first checkout the code.
 Then create a new virtual environment: